 - Nature’s Bingo from Camping With Gus combines a scavenger hunt with a bingo game

 Geocaching involves using GPS coordinates to find caches – small containers which hold a log and sometimes trinkets.
 This adds a little adventure to your hike.
-Boy Scouts can work on their Geocaching Merit Badge if they find caches while out hiking.
+Scouts BSA can work on their Geocaching Merit Badge if they find caches while out hiking.
 You can learn more about geocaching at Geocaching.com.

 Games for the Trail